-The number of ordinary shares beneficially owned prior to this offering represents (1) 4,846,154 ordinary shares, and (2) 30,046,154 ordinary shares issuable upon conversion of the same number of preferred shares held by Ali WB Investment Holding Limited, a Cayman Islands company.
-The address of Ali WB Investment Holding Limited is Fourth Floor, One Capital Place, P.O.
+The number of ordinary shares beneficially owned prior to this offering represents (1) 4,846,154 ordinary shares, and (2) 30,046,154 ordinary shares issuable upon conversion of the same number of preferred shares held by Ali WB, a Cayman Islands company.
+The number of ordinary shares beneficially owned after this offering represents (1) 34,892,308 Class A ordinary shares redesigned and converted from ordinary shares and preferred shares held by Ali WB, (2) 6,000,000, representing the same number of Class A ordinary shares, that Ali WB has subscribed for and has been allocated in this offering at the initial public offering price, (3) 2,923,478 Class A ordinary shares being issued to Ali WB in the concurrent private placement, and (4) 20,311,300 Class A ordinary shares that Ali WB is purchasing from SINA.
+The address of Ali WB is Fourth Floor, One Capital Place, P.O.
 Box 847, Grand Cayman, KY1-1103, Cayman Islands.